-The Interconnection Customer (IC) submitted an Interconnection Request (IR#370) for Network Resource Interconnection Service (NRIS) to NSPI for a proposed 46 MW increase to their higher queued IR#45 (31.5 MW) wind generating facility, and also asked that Energy Resource Interconnection Service (ERIS) be studied concurrently.
-The Point of Interconnection (POI) requested by the customer is at the NSPI side of the IC's HV switch 92N-661 (the same POI as of IR#45).
+The IC submitted an Interconnection Request (IR#374) for Network Resource Interconnection Service (NRIS) to NSPI for a proposed 30 MW wind generation facility interconnected to the NSPI transmission system, and also asked that Energy Resource Interconnection Service (ERIS) be studied concurrently.
+The Point of Interconnection (POI) requested by the customer is on L-6536, approximately 6.8 km from 22N-Church St. An alternative POI on line L-6535 was also identified by the IC.
+It is assumed that the IC substation is at the POI with no spur-line.

 In addition to the proposed generating facility, a Transmission Service Request (TSR-100) and two Interconnection Requests (IR#225 and IR#234) are higher queued and will have an impact on the projects in northern Nova Scotia.
-TSR-100 has an in-service date of 2016 and both IR#225 and IR#234 have an in-service date of 2017, whereas IR#370 has an in-service date of 2012.
-Therefore the FEAS for this IR is performed twice - for 2012 without TSR-100, IR#225 and IR#234 in service and again for 2017 with them in-service.
+TSR-100 has an in-service date of 2016 and both IR#225 and IR#234 have an in-service date of 2017, whereas IR#374 has an in-service date of 2014.
+Therefore the FEAS for this IR is performed twice - for 2014 without TSR100, IR#225 and IR#234 in service and again for 2017 with them in-service.

-Under the pre-existing "Import Power Monitor" SPS arming level (without TSR-100), the flow on L-6513 could be at its conductor thermal limit during summer when L-8001 trips for any reason.
-With the addition of IR#370, loss of L-8001 could cause L-6513 to be overloaded up to 161% of its thermal ratings during periods when summer line ratings are in effect.
-Therefore in order to accommodate IR#370 as NRIS this study recommends that L-6513 should be up-rated and the line terminals at 1N-Onslow and 74N-Springhill should be upgraded.
-The cost of uprating L-6513 will depend on the number of structures and spans that need to be remedied, but an estimate of the cost ranges from \$8.2M for thermal uprating to \$19.2M for complete rebuild.
+Under the pre-existing "Import Power Monitor" SPS arming level (without TSR-100), the flow on L-6513 could be at its conductor thermal limit under summer line ratings when L-8001 trips for any reason.
+With the addition of IR#374, loss of L-8001 could cause L-6513 to be overloaded up to 145% of its thermal ratings during periods when summer line ratings are in effect.
+Therefore this study recommends that L-6513 should be up-rate to accommodate IR#374 as NRIS.
+The cost of uprating L-6513 will depend on the number of structures and spans that need to be remedied, but an estimate of the cost ranges from \$8.2M for thermal uprating to \$19.2M for complete re-build.
 This study assumes that L-6513 can be up-rated for associated cost estimates.

-The "Import Power Monitor" SPS will be eliminated once the system upgrades associated with TSR-100 are completed in 2016.
-IR#370 could then operate without restrictions assuming that L-6513 is up-rated in 2012.
+The "Import Power Monitor" SPS will no longer be needed under normal system conditions once the system upgrades associated with TSR-100 are completed in 2016.
+IR#374 could then operate without restrictions assuming that L-6513 is up-rated in 2014.

-As ERIS with no transmission reinforcement on L-6513, IR#370 would require the establishment of the operating restrictions to curtail the wind facility whenever NS level is above 30 MW and below the 'Import Power Monitor' SPS arming level while summer conductor thermal ratings are in effect.
+As ERIS with no transmission reinforcement on L-6513, IR#374 would require the establishment of the operating restrictions to curtail the wind facility whenever NS is importing 50-100MW from NB while summer conductor thermal ratings are in effect.
 The restrictions would also depend on the real-time local load demands and other local generation output besides NS Import/Export level.
 This operating restriction would be eliminated after TSR-100 is in service.
-However there would also be operating restrictions required under summer line ratings while NS imports are above 600MW due to TSR-100 after 2016 or NS import has to be reduced.
+However there would also be operating restrictions required under summer line ratings while NS imports are above 630MW due to TSR-100 after 2016 or NS import has to be reduced.